kyma-project/telemetry-manager/docs/contributor/arch/002-fluent-bit-without-file-system-buffer.md

 ## Context

-The Fluent Bit configuration that we currently generate with the telemetry-manager from a LogPipeline uses a `tail` input plugin to read container logs, splits the log stream into multiple pipelines using a `rewrite_tag` filter, applies additional pipeline specific filters, and sends the log stream to the configured output.
+The Fluent Bit configuration that the Telemetry Manager currently generates from a LogPipeline uses a `tail` input plugin to read container logs, splits the log stream into multiple pipelines using a `rewrite_tag` filter, applies additional pipeline specific filters, and sends the log stream to the configured output.
 This setup decouples the input and outputs so that a blocked output does not affect any other outputs.
 Consequently, reading logs by the tail plugin is never paused.
 The `rewrite_tag` filter uses a persistent file-system buffer to prevent log loss.
 The persistent buffer is limited to 1 GB to ensure that Kubernetes nodes do not run out of disk space.

 The persistent buffer can prevent log loss only for a short period of time.
 Depending on the amount of generated logs, this is usually in the range of minutes to a few hours and might be too short to restore an outage of a log backend or detect and solve a faulty configuration.